Jay Scrubb

-Jayden Amari Scrubb (born September 1, 2000) is an American professional basketball player for the Lakeland Magic of the NBA G League.
+Jayden Amari Scrubb (born September 1, 2000) is an American professional basketball player for the Long Island Nets of the NBA G League.
 He played college basketball for the John A. Logan Volunteers and was named NABC NJCAA Division I Player of the Year as a sophomore.
-Scrubb was selected 55th in the 2020 NBA draft.
+Scrubb was selected with the 55th overall pick in the 2020 NBA draft by the Brooklyn Nets.

 Early life

 Scrubb grew up on the west end of Louisville, Kentucky.
 He grew up rooting for his hometown team, the Louisville Cardinals.
-His father described his hometown as "a tougher part of town, which some would consider the hood."
-Scrubb's family dynamics negatively affected his academics.
+His father described his hometown as "a tougher part of town, which some would consider the hood".

 High school career

 As a freshman, Scrubb attended Central High School in Louisville but was not allowed on the basketball team due to poor academic performance.
 He sometimes took medications because he believed he had a learning disability.
 In the summer after failing his freshman year, Scrubb studied to meet the minimum requirements to start his sophomore year.
 As a sophomore, he transferred from Central to the more esteemed Trinity High School, a prep school in Louisville, on a need-based voucher.